randlabs/algorand-tools/README.md

 #### Parameters

 * `--input {FILENAME}` : File with transactions to send.
-* `--wait {NUMBER}` : Wait for the network's current round to match transactions' first round if required.
+* `--wait` : Wait for the network's current round to match transactions' first round if required.